 The School of Mathematical Sciences has been involved in and has supported many different projects which have produced resources for teaching mathematics and highlighting career opportunities for mathematics graduates.
 You can access many resources from this page.

 Where the Maths You Learn is Used

 Mathematics and magic may seem a strange combination, but many of the most powerful magical effects performed today have a mathematical basis.
 Maths is also the secret behind the technologies we use, the products we buy and the jobs we do.
-Written jointly by our Mathematics Fellow Matt Parker and Professor of Computer Science Peter McOwan, the Manual gives young mathematicians the chance to be creative, finding new ways to solve problems and discovering the key to the perfect magic trick.
-Along the journey they will also uncover the skills of a good mathematician, one with the useful employment skills you get from being good at mathematics.
+Written jointly by our former Mathematics Fellow Matt Parker and the late Professor of Computer Science Peter McOwan, the Manual gives young mathematicians the chance to be creative, finding new ways to solve problems and discovering the key to the perfect magic trick.
+Along the journey, they will also uncover the skills of a good mathematician, one with the useful employment skills you get from being good at mathematics.

 Resources can be downloaded here: http://www.mathematicalmagic.com(link is external)